Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 -  **Commenter**: you have once posted a follow-up comment in the artifact.

-For each of these roles you can instruct the SYS\_PRODUCT\_NAME Tracker to send email notifications to you only when some specific events occur.
+For each of these roles you can instruct the |SYSPRODUCTNAME| Tracker to send email notifications to you only when some specific events occur.
-Nine different events (see the right most column on ?) are monitored by the SYS\_PRODUCT\_NAME Tracker.
+Nine different events (see the right most column on ?) are monitored by the |SYSPRODUCTNAME| Tracker.
 The description of the events is self explanatory and only appeal one comment: the first 8 events in the list can only occur on artifact updates.
 Only the last event relates to the submission of a new artifact.